gurbuxanink/Python-Companion-to-ISLR/python_ISLR.md

 RSS.
 The black dot and the associated dashed lines represent the coefficient estimates that result in the smallest possible RSS.
-The axes for `limit` and `age` have been scaled so that the plot includes possible coefficients that are upto four standard errors on either side of the least squares estimates.
+The axes for `limit` and `age` have been scaled so that the plot includes possible coefficients that are up to four standard errors on either side of the least squares estimates.
 We see that the true `limit` coefficient is almost certainly between 0.15 and 0.20.